AugurProject/augur/docs/conventions.md

 * Comments should be employed for mixins to help inform the utilization.
 * Avoid the use of `!important` unless absolutely necessary
 * The full breadth of Less's functionality is permissible.
+* All external borders (parent level components within a view) should be the normal border color
+* All internal borders should be either muted or light (depending on the application)

 ### Other Conventions
 Above are the main points, but additional structural and styling conventions of the stylesheets themselves are enforced through linting.